 Climate

-The IGDA Climate SIG serves to establish grassroots climate councils on every major game company and amplify the UN Environment’s message about youth advocacy, the power of video games, the climate crisis, and what games can do.
+The IGDA Climate Special Interest Group (IGDA Climate SIG) serves to unlock grassroots climate action, enable climate councils within major game companies, and amplify the UN Environment Programme’s message about youth advocacy, the power of video games, and what games can do to address the climate crisis.

 Leaders